Last updated on June 24th, 2021 at 10:34 am

-2. Kayaking a Florida spring.
-Try Blue Spring State Park.
+2. Kayaking a freshwater spring: Try Blue Spring State Park

 Why is it cool?
 Blue Spring stays a steady 68 degrees.
 In the winter, that’s warm enough to draw hundreds of manatees.
-But with manatees safely elsewhere, the spring becomes a vast swimming hole with multiple entry points, so before, during and after you kayak, you can take a chilling dip.
-Blue Spring Run and the St. John’s River offer an unbelievably wild environment for paddling, both north and south of the park.
+But with manatees safely elsewhere, the spring becomes a vast swimming hole with multiple entry points for a chilling dip.
+Blue Spring Run and the St. John’s River offer an unbelievably wild environment for kayaking, both north and south of the park, and you can start and end your trip with a refreshing plunge.
 Here are more springs that are perfect for summer weekends.
 Florida state park website for Blue Spring.

 Why is it cool?
 The Ichetucknee has bracingly cold, gin-clear water and passes through a pristine forest.
 This spring near Gainesville is Florida’s favorite tubing destination, and for good reason.
 It has been declared a National Natural Landmark by the U. S. Department of the Interior.
 (You can also kayak and canoe the river.)
 Details on tubing Ichetucknee.
 This link includes other popular tubing spots, such as Blackwater River State Park in Holt, in the Panhandle; Blue Springs State Park in Orange City in Central Florida, and Rainbow Springs State Park, in Dunnellon, west of Ocala.
 Florida State Park website for Ichetucknee.